 - 1. The Accidental Injury or Sickness resulted while you were engaged in any employment for wage or profit; - 2.
 Benefits received from No-Fault Auto Insurance, which exceed the amount of Weekly Income Benefits the Employee would receive; - 3.
 You are totally disabled on the date you are initially covered under this Plan; - 4.
 You are already receiving a Weekly Income Benefit except where a new disability is not considered a successive disability as defined above; - 5.
-You are on the Reduced Self-Pay Plan; and - 6.
-You were not actively working for a Contributing Employer during the month your disability started. - 7.
-You are a non-bargaining unit participant.
+You are on the Reduced Self-Pay Plan; - 6.
+You are a non-bargaining unit participant; - 7.
+You are a Retiree; - 8.
+Any week in which you receive unemployment compensation benefits.